lomin/alive/PITCHME.md

 "Designers can hand over mockups or concept art and developers implement them."

-- In this way, designers produce throw away artefacts. <!-- .element: class="fragment" -->
+- In this way, designers produce throw away artifacts. <!-- .element: class="fragment" -->
 - Designers could instead iterate directly in HTML and get feedback immediately.    <!-- .element: class="fragment" -->
 - This kind of collaboration will boost misunderstandings.  <!-- .element: class="fragment" -->